nmpowell/carbon-intensity-forecast-tracking/README.md

 ![Published CI values](./charts/national_ci_boxplot.png)

-The above boxplot shows the range of all published forecast values for each 30-minute time window.
+The above boxplot shows the range of all published forecast values for each 30-minute time window, defined by its "from" datetime in the API.

-- For each actual 30-minute period defined by its "from" datetime, capture published forecasts for that period.
-- Forecasts are published up to 48 hours ahead, so we should expect about 96 future forecasts for one real period, and 48 more from the "past" 24 hours.
-- Also capture "actual" values by choosing the latest available "actual" value (national data only) up to 24 hours after the window has passed.
-- For the regional data, absent "actual" values we choose the final available forecast 24h after the window has passed (usually, this does not change).
-- We can do this for each of the published regions and the National data.

 ![Published CI values](./charts/national_ci_error_boxplot.png)